thw17/BIO598_Tutorial/README.md

 source deactivate
 ```

-If you're in your environment, you can easily add additional programs and packages with the command:
+If you're in your environment, you can easily add additional programs (like we did for samblaster) and packages with the command:
 ```
 conda install <program/package name>
 ```